 Get your own media use under control before you begin.
 It will possibly fail if you don’t.
 Remember mirror neurons, i.e., as they say, “Monkey see, monkey do.”
 In this light, I would strongly suggest that you consider doing a digital detox along with your child.

 Explain to your child the rationale for intervention.
 Be confident, yet kind.
 Remember that for many kids, electronics have been tantamount to an additional organ and removing it can feel like a surgery without anesthesia.
-Moreover, many children have never lived without media and will find it hard to even contemplate living without it even though the media detox is only four weeks long.
+Moreover, many children have never lived without media and will find it hard to even contemplate living without it, even though the media detox is only four weeks long.
 In short, expect your child to protest, or even possibly have a complete nuclear meltdown over the prospect.
-It might be appropriate to share in a distilled form relevant content of this paper to your child.
+It might be appropriate to share relevant content of this paper to your child in a distilled form.
 Moreover, many teens should be afforded the opportunity to read this paper.
 We would not force the issue, however, if they show little interest.

 Ask for your child’s cooperation but not permission.
 You are the parent so be the parent.
 Dr. Doan developed the infographic on the next page to help guide your family through this process.